-Properly tailoring AR product content often relies heavily on understanding target buyer personas, what topics interest them, when they shop, how they engage with content or products, what basic or specific AR capabilities they require, what information they look for beyond-the-physical product, and much more.
-For example, more than 70% of respondents in IBM’s “meet the 2020 consumers driving change” industry report cited they look for specific product attributes—such as if their ingredients or materials were sustainably sourced, have health & wellness benefits, are recyclable or organic—when choosing a brand.
+Properly tailoring AR product content often relies heavily on understanding target buyer personas, what topics interest them, when they shop, how they engage with content or products, what basic or specific AR capabilities they require, what information they look for beyond the physical product, and much more.
+For example, more than 70% of respondents in IBM’s “meet the 2020 Consumers Driving Change” industry report cited they look for specific product attributes—such as if their ingredients or materials were sustainably sourced, have health & wellness benefits, are recyclable or organic—when choosing a brand.

-By using animated product hotspots that a user can control in the AR experience, you ensure they remain in your AR model for greater engagement versus linking them to your website.
+By using animated product hotspots that users can control in the AR experience, you ensure they remain in your AR model for greater engagement versus linking them to your website.
 Leverage hotspot areas in your AR model to differentiate or highlight product info most relevant for your buyers that might not be found above-the-fold on your PDP.
 Think ergonomic grip features for better handling of hand-held power tools, or materials listed on clothing tags for apparel or flow-rate specs for kitchen and bathroom sink faucets—all high-points to call out not readily visible by first glance of a product image.

-Prior to making product content investments specific to AR, it is important to assess and verify which e-commerce or brick-and-mortar retailers allow consumers to leverage AR experience for their shopping needs.
+Before making product content investments specific to AR, it is important to assess and verify which e-commerce or brick-and-mortar retailers allow consumers to leverage AR experience for their shopping needs.
 For example, when Amazon first launched its initial AR View in 2017, the feature was made available specifically for Amazon’s home products17.
 Now, consumers can access its “View in Your Room” feature from the Amazon App to access thousands of furniture products in AR.

 For those retailers still researching AR applications and use cases for their shoppers, there are available Web functionalities that support AR they can leverage today.
 For example, brands can leverage 3D/AR product content services and QR code capabilities using 1WorldSync’s ContentCast™ to help their customers better envision how a particular product would look in their space.